digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

-It is tempting to see three layers and immediately assume these align with the traditional 3-tier architecture (User Interface, Business Logic, Database), but doing this will result in underperforming applications generating unnecessary traffic on the Global Synchronizer.
+It is tempting to see three layers and immediately assume these align with the traditional 3-tier architecture (User Interface, Business Logic, Database), but doing this results in underperforming applications that generate unnecessary traffic on the Global Synchronizer.
-It is easy to fall into the trap to treat the blockchain as a database because it has very similar features to a database.
+It is easy to fall into the trap of treating the blockchain as a database because it has very similar features to a database.
 However, applying standard database design techniques to a blockchain does not produce an optimal design.
-A better way to view these layers is in terms of consensus vs. local state.
-Specifically: User Interface, Local Business Logic and State, and Consensus Business Logic and State.
+A better way to view these layers is in terms of consensus vs. local state: User Interface, Local Business Logic and State, and Consensus Business Logic and State.

 -  Local Business Logic and State: Actions and data that a single